Lars-Inge Svartenbrandt: 1990s

 At midnight on Friday the 2 March 1990 he robbed at gunpoint a gas station outside Borlänge.
 He stole 4,000 SEK and forced a customer to help him escape.
 During a burglary of an officer's home in Falun, Svartenbrandt had stolen the gun and at the same time come across an assault rifle, two smoke grenades, two hand grenades, and large quantities of ammunition.
 The same month, he held his new girlfriend hostage in his apartment in the hospital for six days without anyone noticing it.
 While on leave on 22 March, he was arrested and confessed to all the crimes.
 In June 1992, Svartenbrandt was freed and then changed his name to Lars Ferm.
 After a few days he robbed Handelsbanken at Sankt Eriksplan in Stockholm dressed in a women's wig, fake mustache and a plastic gun.
 He came across some 100,000 SEK and fled on a bicycle through Rörstrandsgatan to Karlberg Palace Park, and was arrested in the bushes at Pompe's grave (dogs owned by Charles XII of Sweden).
 The reason for the robbery was according to Svartenbrandt that he had been promised to borrow 18,000 SEK from a friend, but who backed out.
-He was then forced to rob a bank in order to afford to start a new life and work as a stonemason.
+He was then forced to rob a bank to afford to start a new life and work as a stonemason.
 He was sentenced to four years in prison for the bank robbery.
 Svartenbrandt tried after the arrest to commit suicide at Kronobergshäktet in Stockholm, but the guards managed stop him and he should afterwards "have been healed through salvation," which is something he wrote about in his autobiography Svartenbrandt (1995).